List of Home and Away characters introduced in 1991: Josh Webb

 Josh is Rachel Webb's (Beth Champion) older brother.
 He befriends her boyfriend Blake Dean (Les Hill) and invites him, his sister Karen (Belinda Jarrett) and their friends Haydn Ross (Andrew Hill) and Sophie Simpson (Rebekah Elmaloglou) to a party at his place.
 The party turns into a drugs bust when Sgt.
 Chris Hale (John Meillon Jr.) arrives.
 When Josh learns of Blake and Rachel's romance, he hits Blake.
 Adam Cameron (Mat Stevenson) acts as a decoy to date Rachel but Josh sees through this plan and attacks Blake at the Bayside diner the next day, prompting Adam to intervene and punch Josh.
 As a measure of revenge, Josh frames Adam for the theft of Summer Bay High's raffle money.
 However, he is later exposed as the real culprit and jailed.

 After being released, Josh puts on an act of having changed his ways and invites Blake and Adam on a camping trip but little do they know he is planning to kill them both.
 Blake and Adam quickly realise what Josh is up to and foil his murder attempt and he is arrested and sent back to prison.

+Cynthia Ross

+Cynthia Ross, played by Belinda Giblin, made her first appearance during the episode broadcast on 11 February 1991.
+Giblin's casting and Cynthia's character details were publicised in the 29 December 1990 issue of TV Week.
+Cynthia is introduced as the mother of Haydn Ross (Andrew Hill) and the ex-wife of Michael Ross (Dennis Coard).
+A TV Week writer revealed that Cynthia would "turn up in Summer Bay to wreak havoc", creating problems for Michael's relationship with Pippa Fletcher (Debra Lawrence).
+Cynthia last appeared in the episode broadcast on 6 March 1991.

+Cynthia is the ex-wife of Michael and the mother of their children Haydn and Kate.
+She arrives in Summer Bay and causes trouble between Michael and his new partner Pippa Fletcher (Debra Lawrence).
+Haydn schemes to reunite Michael and Cynthia but the plan fails and he runs away.
+After Haydn is found, Cynthia takes him back to the city with her for several weeks.